 Most people don’t even consider it as a potential city break destination, and instead prefer the likes of Barcelona, Paris and Berlin.
 We’re here to show you what Kraków can offer something even more special than these overcrowded tourist hotspots.

-If you’re planning on heading to the enchanting city, make sure you download Roar App from the App Store to stay in the know about what’s nearby - from bars and clubs, to restaurant and hotels, we’ve got you covered, wherever you happen to be!
+If you’re planning on heading to the enchanting city, make sure you download Roam App from both the IOS and Android App Stores to stay in the know about what’s nearby - from bars and clubs, to restaurant and hotels, we’ve got you covered, wherever you happen to be!

 Wieliczka Salt Mine, a UNESCO World Heritage Site, is home to a labyrinth of tunnels, excavations and salt carvings across nine levels.
 The main attraction here is the ornamental Chapel of St Kinga, which is a large church carved entirely from salt.
 A section of the mine, 22 chambers connected by galleries, is open to the public by guided tour, and it’s a fascinating trip well worth booking.